 A variety of bees, flies, butterflies, and moths visit the flowers.

-Plants, large and small, as a community hold soil in place with their roots.
+Plants, large and small, hold soil in place with their roots.
 As Americans learned in the first half of the 20th century, a landscape stripped of plants soon loses its precious topsoil.
 Even humble plants play a role.